 Students undertaking a clinical placement at a hospital or other health facility require student registration with the relevant national board.
 This process is undertaken by the Australian Health Practitioners Regulation Agency (AHPRA), the organisation responsible for the implementation of the National Registration and Accreditation Scheme across Australia.

 It is completed at the time of the student’s enrolment in their degree and does not require action by the student.
 The student will be advised when they have been registered.
 There is no fee for student registration.

-The following programs include a clinical placement component and mandatory student registration with the relevant National Board:
+The following degrees include a clinical placement component and mandatory student registration with the relevant national board:

 - Bachelor of Medicine and Bachelor of Surgery

 At the start of each year, the Faculty of Health and Medical Sciences Placements and Internships team informs AHPRA of new students admitted into each of the Master of Psychology programs.
 It is important that, on enrolment, all students MUST apply for and obtain provisional registration with the Psychology Board of Australia.
 Students are required to provide a copy of their registration details to the Placements and Internships team before their first day of class.

 The application form and details of fees payable are available on the Psychology Board of Australia website.

 Students will not automatically be registered as a full practitioner on completion of their degree.
 This is a separate process, and must be completed by the student on graduation.
 See the AHPRA website for details.

 The University of Adelaide and the Minister for Health have a clinical placement agreement in place which allows the University to request clinical placements in SA Health facilities.